 While a few of the iPhone cases in our review are super durable, the OtterBox Defender is practically bomb-proof.
 Not only does this model meet MIL-STD-810G 516.6 drop-test requirements, its overall construction undoubtedly adds even more protection.
 The Defender is composed of a two-piece plastic inner layer that snaps together and an additional rubber outer layer that seals the whole package together.
 While the iPhone 12 has an IP68 waterproof rating on its own, this model takes that protection a notch further by adding covers that seal off the charging port and the silent switch from dust and debris.
 A utility clip is included with the Defender — designed to house the main case forward, backward, right side up, or upside down — meaning that you can face the screen inward to protect it while your phone is not in use.

-The biggest flaw with the OtterBox Defender is its size and weight.
-Without the clip, this case adds 2.4 ounces to the overall weight and about half an inch to the width and length of your phone.
-It doesn't add a crazy amount to the thickness, but if you're using the utility clip, the entire setup is bulky.
-The Defender's combination of plastic and rubber interrupts the wireless charging capability of the iPhone 12, and any magnetic capabilities get thrown out the window when you employ this case.
-This is far from the most affordable model in our review; if you're shopping on a tight budget, you will want to go with a different case.
+The main drawback with the OtterBox Defender is its size and weight.
+Not including the clip, this case adds 2.4 ounces to the overall weight and about half an inch to the width and length of your phone.
+It doesn't add a crazy amount to the thickness, but with the utility clip attached, the entire setup is bulky.
+The combination of plastic and rubber interrupts the wireless charging capability of the iPhone 12, and any magnetic capabilities get thrown out the window when you employ this case.
+Additionally, it is pricey.
+Those shopping on a budget are better off with the more affordable models in the lineup.

 Weight: 3.0 ounces | Dimensions: 6.1 x 3.1 x 0.5 inches